Mahamatbt/alu-zero_day/git/README.md

-This is the README for the git directory in the alu-zero_day repository.
+This is the README for the alu-zero_day repository.